ODonoghueLab/Minardo-Model/README.md

-Plotting the events on the z-score heat map.
+Plotting the events on the z-score heat map:

 ```

-plotZP_fifty(glmTukeyForEachClus.summary, mat_fiftyPoints, 0.5)
+plotZP_fifty(glmTukeyForEachClus.summary, mat_fiftyPoints)

 ```